 After Lizzie McGuire and Even Stevens quietly vanished from the Disney Channel schedule, we still loved watching characters like Raven Baxter, Phil Diffy, Zack and Cody Martin (and London and Maddie!), and Kim Possible.
 Somehow, it felt natural to add Hannah/Miley to our list of favorite characters.
 Her show brought something we hadn’t seen since The Famous Jett Jackson–a celebrity kid trying to have some semblance of a normal life.

 Hannah Montana fans can visualize a simple scene change on the show: Miley vocalizes a variation of a Hannah melody like “The Best of Both Worlds” on words like “whoa” or “yeah.”
-The ocean waves gently rise and fall behind the exterior of the Malibu beach house.
+The ocean waves gently rise and fall as we gaze at the exterior of the Malibu beach house.

 In addition to the signature segue, another interstitial within the show will certainly ring a bell for fans: Hannah’s sold-out concerts.
 While some performances were created specifically in the context of an episode, others were prerecorded.
 In the initial filming process for the series, Miley put on her Hannah wig and sang her heart out for kids who didn’t even know her yet.
 Michael Poryes and Jason Earles (Jackson Stewart, himself!) told me a bit about those concerts in relation to the show’s success: